Parent & Caregiver Guide to Driving With a Child Who Has a Disability

 They may need frequent reminders, but make and discuss ground rules with your kids before you get on the road.
 Explain what you expect from them, and remind them of the rules if their behavior deteriorates.

 Keeping kids occupied can be essential to a peaceful and safe driving experience.
 Many parents try to limit screen time, but screens can be lifesavers on a long road trip.
 Kids can be entertained and stay calm when they might otherwise be bored out of their minds.
 Show yourself grace and allow the screens.
 Music, audiobooks or car games can also be good entertainment.

 If your child is getting agitated and you feel yourself doing the same, it may be time for a break.
 Find a rest stop or even just a gas station where you can safely get out of the car and stretch your legs.

 Disciplining a child while driving may not be feasible.
 If your child is out of control or excessively disruptive, you may have to find a safe place to stop the car until the behavior subsides.

-Speaking From Experience: Driving With a Child Who Has Special Needs
+Speaking From Experience: Driving With a Child Who Has a Disability

-MoneyGeek interviewed parents with experience traveling with children with special needs.
-They offer practical tips, born of experience, that can help other parents preparing to travel with special needs children.
+MoneyGeek interviewed parents with experience traveling with children with disabilities.
+They offer practical tips, born of experience, that can help other parents prepare to travel with children with disabilities.